Quantum thermodynamic advantage in work extraction from steerable quantum correlations: Discussion

 \section{Discussion}

 We showed that the steerability of quantum correlations can be a valuable resource in thermodynamic scenarios.
-To illustrate this, we designed a work extraction game in a bipartite setting, where steerable correlations (specifically, in a maximally entangled state) between two parties is exploited to demonstrate a quantum thermodynamic ad advantage in work extraction.
-The extractable work with steerable quantum correlations is \( \mathcal{O}(\sqrt{d}) \) larger than with unsteerable classical correlations.
+To illustrate this, we designed two work extraction tasks in a bipartite setting, where steerable correlations (specifically, in maximally entangled states) between two parties are exploited to demonstrate a quantum thermodynamic advantage in work extraction.
+In the main work extraction task detailed in this letter, the ratio of extractable work enabled by steerable quantum correlations—arising from the maximally entangled state—to that achievable from any unsteerable classical correlations scales as $\mathcal{O}(\sqrt{d})$.

+Our research paves the way to several promising directions in quantum thermodynamics.
+For example, work extraction plays a central role in cooling protocols by enabling heat transfer from a colder to a hotter reservoir, and it is also fundamental to the operation of quantum batteries, where work is used to charge a quantized energy system.
+It would be interesting to investigate whether our approach to exploit quantum correlations to enhance work extraction can be leveraged to design efficient protocols for cooling or charging.

-A natural next step would be to explore experimental demonstrations of such a quantum thermodynamic advantage, perhaps in trapped ions~\cite{Singer} or superconducting qubits~\cite{Aamir2025}.
-Our protocol for work extraction involves quenching and thermalization, two experimentally feasible procedures that are widely used in microscopic thermal machines~\cite{cangemni_Levy_engines,PRXMH,Blickle2011,Singer}.
+Another natural and important direction for future research is to pursue experimental realizations of the quantum thermodynamic advantage predicted by our framework, using platforms such as trapped ions~\cite{Singer} or superconducting qubits~\cite{Aamir2025}.
+We emphasize that our work extraction protocol relies on quenching and thermalization—two experimentally feasible operations that are routinely implemented in microscopic thermal machines~\cite{cangemni_Levy_engines,PRXMH,Blickle2011,Singer}.
+Given this, we expect that the predicted work extraction advantage can be demonstrated in near-term experimental setups.

 Additionally, it would be interesting to investigate whether a similar framework could be developed to extract work in closed systems without the need for a heat bath.
-In the clsoed system scenario, work extraction occurs by activating an interaction Hamiltonian for a specific duration.
+In the closed system scenario, work extraction occurs by activating an interaction Hamiltonian for a specific duration.
 The interaction Hamiltonian induces unitary evolution.
 Thus, the extracted work corresponds to the difference between the average energies of the initial and final pure states.
-Our findings of a quantum thermodynamic advantage in work extraction also suggest exploring advantages in other thermodynamic tasks, such as qubit cooling.